student-kshitish/spider-web-slm/README.md

 Spider Web SLM is a **proof of concept and a work in progress**, not a competitive language model.
 It is being actively developed with the goal of improving its capabilities over time.

 In its current state it demonstrates that Lorenz-63 chaos dynamics can be used as a trainable routing mechanism without divergence, and that SRM provides a fixed-size sequential context store.
-Its main *research* contribution is the binding investigation above: by building the non-attention alternative and instrumenting exactly where it breaks, it gives a constructive, measured account of what attention supplies natively — a content-agnostic, identity-preserving copy at both the routing and the output stage — that an averaging-based substrate structurally lacks.
+Its main *research* contribution is the binding investigation above: by building the non-attention alternative and instrumenting exactly where it breaks, it gives a constructive, measured account of what attention supplies natively — a content-agnostic, identity-preserving copy at both the routing and the output stage — that an averaging-based substrate structurally lacks, and then **closes the loop** by adding that primitive back as a pointer/copy readout and showing, with a held-out battery, that the repaired substrate binds (89% top-5 emit on unseen entities) *and* models language (CE 3.6) simultaneously.
+The next step is to show this integrated binding supports downstream *reasoning* (multi-hop attribute recall, state tracking), not just single-entity re-emission.

 The fair parameter-matched scaling test (above) shows that SRM's theoretical O(1) memory advantage does not yet translate into a practical advantage at the tested sequence lengths — both architectures grow at similar rates up to 2048 tokens.
 A real advantage would require much longer contexts than those tested, and would need to be weighed against the 65–149× throughput deficit from the serial hop loop.